yxj0312/docs/Design Patterns in PHP/Ep1 The Decorator Pattern.md

 > End

-This Pattern is approriate for the most instance, where: you want to change or just behavior in some way and you are feeling pressure than to simply inheirt from another class
+This Pattern is appropriate for the most instance, where: you want to change or just behavior in some way and you are feeling pressure than to simply inherit from another class

-> Always ask youself
+> Always ask yourself

-If I inheirt from that class, do I really need to pulling the entirety(整体) of that functionality or do I instead simply need a behavior of one or two methods
+If I inherit from that class, do I really need to pulling the entirety(整体) of that functionality or do I instead simply need a behavior of one or two methods

 If that is the case, then maybe you could prefer to the decorator pattern